isomerpages/moe-springfieldsec/index.md

       variant: center
       button: Contact Us
   - infopic:
+      title: Football Feats Unlocked!
+      id: infopic
+      description: Congrats to our football team for securing 3rd runner-up in League 2! 🎉🏆 Big thanks to the players for their hard work—here's to more victories ahead! ⚽
+      button: READ MORE
+      url: /football-feats-unlocked/
+      alt: Image alt text
+  - infopic:
       title: Taekwondo (TKD) Triumphs Again!
       id: infopic
       description: Our heartiest congratulations to our TKD team for clinching two